who is this guy?

 I'm trained as a historian of science and technology.
 I have a BA in that field from Harvard College and a PhD from the Program in Science, Technology, and Society at MIT.

-Not that it bears on my journalism, but just so you know a little more about where I'm coming from: I was born in 1967 and I grew up in Michigan.
+Just so you know a little more about where I'm coming from: I was born in 1967 and I grew up in Michigan.
 I've spent about half my adult life in the Boston area and the other half in the San Francisco Bay Area.
 I'm gay, atheist, and vegetarian, and I love dogs, cooking, travel, photography, and music.
 My personal hero is Carl Sagan.
-I voted against Donald Trump but I'd like to find a way to talk and work with the people who voted for him.

 To check out some of my other work, visit waderoush.com.